-The Best Driving Gloves of 2019: A History and Buying Guide
+The Best Driving Gloves of 2020: A Buying Guide and History

-Proper motoring clothes consisted of heavy, waterproof coats, hats, boots, goggles and gloves.
-Imagine cranking a car to get it started, then gripping a metal steering wheel with no power steering in the winter.
-Drivers often traveled with two pairs of gloves, one for gripping the steering wheel and one for changing tires.
-They were essential to early drivers and started out looking much different than they do today.
-Since steering mechanisms and logistics were rather crude, gloves were made of thick leather, sometimes lined with wool, that reached all the way back to cover the cuff of your coat.
-(Think Robin Hood.)
-Once a driver was off the road, these gloves weren’t very practical, so they would leave them in the aptly named glove box.
+In fact, drivers often traveled with two pairs of gloves — one for gripping the steering wheel and one for changing tires.
+These gloves looked much different than ones do today.
+Since steering mechanisms and logistics were rather crude, gloves were made of thick leather, sometimes lined with wool, and reached all the way back to cover the cuff of your coat.
+Once a driver was out of the car, these gloves weren’t very practical, so they would leave them behind — in the aptly-named glove box.

-During the 1930s, heating in cars began to effectively keep drivers and passengers warm.
-So the profile of the driving glove evolved into a more popular, tight-fitting and shorter shape made of thin leather.
-The gloves often featured extra stitching on the palms for enhanced grip and perforations to keep your hands from sweating.
-These features kept drivers comfortable and allowed them to use less grip strength when grasping the wheel.
-They also became a status symbol: you were considered high class if you had light-color gloves that were kept clean, which indicated you were able to afford a pair for work and one for presentation.
+During the 1930s, cars began gaining heaters that effectively kept drivers and passengers warm.
+With warming thickness no longer needed, driving glove evolved into a shorter, tighter-fitting shape made of thin leather.
+The gloves often featured extra stitching on the palms for enhanced grip and perforations to keep your hands from sweating, features that kept drivers comfortable and allowed them to hold the wheel less tightly.
+Driving gloves also became a status symbol: you were considered high class if you had light-color gloves that were kept clean.

-As heating systems became more efficient and the technology that was incorporated into cars improved, the popularity of driving gloves began to decline.
-Non-slip, rubberized steering wheels were easy to grip with bare hands and power steering meant the wheel was much easier to turn.
-Stylish men like Steve McQueen and characters like James Bond continued to wear driving gloves, so they stayed part of mainstream culture even though they were no longer needed for everyday driving.
+As cars became more high-tech, the popularity of driving gloves began to decline.
+Non-slip, rubberized steering wheels were easy to grip with bare hands, and power steering meant the wheel was easier to turn.
+Men like Steve McQueen and James Bond continued to wear driving gloves, however, keeping them in pop culture as items of style, rather than function.

 Driving gloves today are typically unlined and made out of soft, grippy leather.
-They can be machined or hand sewn, with or without fingertips, with or without knuckle holes, in a wide range of colors and back styles.
-Below you’ll find the styles we like best.
+They can be machined or hand-sewn, found with or without fingertips or knuckle holes, and bought in a wide range of colors and back styles.
+Below, you’ll find the styles we like best.

 Buying a gift for a car guy doesn’t have to be as daunting as getting caught in a conversation about the differences between horsepower and torque.
 Read the Story